You don’t believe the same things anymore,

 The Unlearning Journey includes 12 lessons.

-When experienced as a cohort, those lessons are taught over 8 weeks, with some weeks pairing lessons to allow time for reflection and integration.
+When experienced as a cohort, the lessons unfold over 8 weeks, with some weeks pairing lessons to allow time for reflection and integration.
 When taken on your own, you can move through them at your own pace.

-Throughout the course, nothing is rushed.
+Nothing is rushed.
 Some weeks may resonate more than others.
-That’s expected, and allowed.
+That’s expected.

-You’ll receive grounding and language to help you recognize how the system shaped you, even after leaving it.
-This week centers hope and reminds you that part of you is already ready for this work.
+You'll find grounding and language to help you recognize how the system shaped you, even after leaving it.
+It centers hope and reminds you that part of you is already ready for this work.

-You’ll receive clarity around how you were trained to distrust yourself and internalize blame.
-This week helps you understand why self-judgment became automatic, and why that makes sense.
+You’ll begin to see how you were trained to distrust yourself and internalize blame.
+Ang why self-judgment became automatic, and why that makes sense.

-You’ll receive support in shifting from waiting to be rescued to beginning to show up for yourself.
-This week introduces agency and self-trust without pressure.
+You begin shifting from waiting to be rescued to starting to show up for yourself.
+This is where agency and self-trust begin, without pressure.

-You’ll receive practices that help you move from analyzing yourself to being with yourself.
-You’ll begin listening to your inner knowing and relating to discomfort with compassion.
+You move from analyzing yourself to being with yourself.
+You begin listening to your inner voice and relating to discomfort with compassion.

-You’ll receive guidance for reconnecting with your imagination and exploring what you genuinely long for, while noticing the internalized rules that surface when you try to dream freely.
+You reconnect with your imagination and exploring what you genuinely long for.
+You also start to notice the internalized rules that surface when you try to dream freely.

-You’ll receive support in recognizing the parts of you that developed to keep you safe, and in releasing them from roles they no longer need to play.
+You begin recognizing the parts of you that developed to keep you safe.
+And you start releasing them from roles they no longer need to play.

-You’ll receive space to integrate what you’ve learned and carry these tools into everyday life with greater compassion and self-trust.
+You begin integrating what you've learned into your everyday life with greater compassion and a growing sense of self-trust.

 Click on each item in the "Content" tab to add images, text, and buttons with links.
 You can style your images and arrange your grid items in columns or rows in the "Design" tab.